takuto-san/100-days-of-code/log.md

     - 3 Longest Substring Without Repeating Characters
     - 209 Minimum Size Subarray Sum
 - Learned how to use a set to check for the occurrence of elements
+- Finished the chapter on 2.Selecting from one table